-Adding tea to baking and cooking is such an easy touch to make certain simple recipes sophisticated.
+I love adding tea to baking and cooking: it’s my lazy gourmet way to make certain simple recipes sophisticated.
 As ever, Paris has been my inspiration, as many fancy pâtisseries and tearooms offer tea-infused pastries for that extra chic Parisian teatime.

 Some tea-infused recipes on le blog have not been confined to teatime.
 One of my favourite main dishes is this easy yet elegant fish recipe with a beurre blanc sauce infused with Lapsang Souchong smoked tea.
 Try it and you’ll see how it takes a simple John Dory fish dish to another level.
 I love the crispy topping but the sauce is the always the winner of compliments at dinner parties – so thank you Chef Vincent David for this one!

-I was in shock yesterday when I remembered these One Night in Paris-Bangkok (Mariages Frères) tea-infused chocolate macarons and partying with a wig.
+I had so much fun remembering these One Night in Paris-Bangkok (Mariages Frères) tea-infused chocolate macarons and partying with a wig.
 Moving on to more recent comfort food was this rice pudding recipe infused with Theodor’s latest aromatic green tea called Little Bear, with notes of ginger and mandarine.
 I see the Insolent Parisian has yet another delicious tea-infused vanilla cream recipe.

 Tea-infused recipes are also included in my new book, Teatime in Paris, such as these Honey, Rose and Green Tea Madeleines from the first chapter – and ending with the final Tea Party recipes, made to mix-and-match, including this Chocolate-Earl Grey Tart with Cointreau Crumble Puffs.

 Now, thanks to Waverley Books, I can share the recipe for the salted caramel cream filling from the new book – although instead I infused jasmine tea into the cream and omitted the salt to let the tea shine through to make this Caramel Jasmine Macaron Filling.

-Recipe adapted from Teatime in Paris – the salt has been omitted and the cream is slightly increased to allow for the infusion with the Jasmine tea.
-First, follow the basic macaron recipe (pages 146-150 in Teatime in Paris – or from Mad About Macarons) and add caramel colouring.
+Recipe adapted from Salted Caramel Macarons in Teatime in Paris by Jill Colonna - the salt has been omitted and the cream is slightly increased to allow for the infusion with the Jasmine tea.
+First, follow the basic macaron recipe (pages 146-150 in Teatime in Paris - or from Mad About Macarons) and add caramel colouring.
 The macaron recipe makes 70 shells (35 macarons).

 Heat the cream in a small saucepan and add the jasmine tea.
 As soon as the cream boils, take off the heat, put a lid on and leave to infuse for 20 minutes.
 Filter out the tea, pushing as much of the cream out of the tea as possible using a wooden spoon.
 Set aside.